 Why you should add Ethiopia to your Indie/RTW trip

-Despite being known for famine and poverty, Ethiopia is slowly emerging as a new travel destination.
+Despite being known for famine and poverty, Ethiopia is slowly emerging as a great indie travel destination.
 With its rich Orthodox Christian culture, travelers come to witness a country steeped in tradition that hasn’t changed much in many centuries.

-Flights on Ethiopian Airlines are reliable and safe, in fact, Ethiopia’s Bole International Airport is a major hub for travel throughout Africa and the world.
+Flights to Ethiopia are reliable and safe and can be booked on BootsnAll.
+In fact, Ethiopia’s Bole International Airport is a major hub for travel throughout Africa and the world.
 Overland travel is more tricky.
-Car travel is complicated by washed out roads and possible banditry in some regions and the trains are discouraged for the same reason.
+Car travel is complicated by washed out roads and possible banditry in some regions, and the trains are discouraged for the same reason.
 Travel by bus is possible, but a slower and harder journey than on a car or train.

 Several hostels in Ethiopia serve the backpacking crowd, while camping can save some cash, particularly if you have your own gear.